 Hardly a week goes by without some sort of news story about the dangers of asbestos so ignorance is no excuse when it comes to this hazardous substance.
 Because the use of asbestos was so widespread in the construction industry in the 20th Century, there is hardly a building in the UK that’s not at risk of containing asbestos somewhere.
 Although asbestos was finally banned totally in Britain in 1999, any building constructed before that date is likely to contain asbestos.

 Nobody in the UK can be in any doubt about the dangers of asbestos nowadays.
 Despite the total ban here in Britain back in 1999, we are still seeing so many cases of asbestos related diseases being diagnosed as it can take up to 30 years from the date of initial exposure to asbestos for symptoms to start appearing.
 Because asbestos was used so extensively in the construction industry in the UK, asbestos is likely to be present in homes and buildings across the UK and will need dealing with for many years to come.
-If you’re a homeowner and need to know more about asbestos a
+If you’re a homeowner and need to know more about asbestos and safe methods

 The dangers of asbestos are pretty well known nowadays – hardly a week goes by without a story in the news about the dangers of asbestos.
 Although it may seem that the risks associated with asbestos are a thing of the past, nothing could be further from the truth.
 Asbestos still presents a very real danger here in the UK where many of our buildings that were constructed before the total asbestos ban of 1999 contain asbestos somewhere in the premises.
-Even supposedly modern buildings may contain asbestos or asbestos containing materials (ACMs) that may pose a risk to contra
+Even supposedly modern buildings may contain asbestos or asbestos containing materials (ACMs) that may pose a risk to contractors and worke

 Asbestos was totally banned in the UK in 1999 so new buildings that were constructed from the year 2000 onwards will be asbestos free.
 However, most of us in the UK live in homes that were built before that date and this means that asbestos or asbestos containing materials (ACMs) may be present.
 This means that any homeowners who are planning remodelling or refurbishment work on the house will need to check for asbestos before undertaking any work.